Our animating principle is that all lives have equal value. Bill & Melinda Gates

 What was even more striking was the shared passion of those in the room.
 It is a passion we’re used to seeing among the graduate students in our on-campus courses and participants who come to our center from around the world to learn how to practice high impact philanthropy.
 That passion never surprises us since philanthropy has always served as a way for families to act on their deepest held values and social impact goals.
 The crowd gathered in Chicago was focused on impact investing, not philanthropy.
 However, I suspect the passion comes from the same source: the desire to align actions with the values and social goals that matter most.

 Katherina M. Rosqueta is the founding executive director of the Center for High Impact Philanthropy, the only university-based center with a singular focus on philanthropy for social impact.
 As adjunct faculty at the University of Pennsylvania’s School of Social Policy & Practice (SP2), she serves as faculty director for a highly-rated course on social impact, the first of its kind open to graduate students of all 12 of Penn’s schools.
 She also leads a team of center directors, advisors, and key Penn faculty to teach and coach families, individual donors, and other philanthropic leaders on how to apply the principles of high impact philanthropy to their giving.
 Kat can be reached at [email protected].

 About the Center for High Impact Philanthropy

 The Center for High Impact Philanthropy (CHIP) is the only university-based center with a singular focus on philanthropy for social impact.
-Founded as a collaboration between the School of Social Policy & Practice and the Wharton School, it is a trusted source of knowledge and education to help donors around the world do more good.
+Founded as a collaboration between the School of Social Policy & Practice and alumni of the Wharton School, it is a trusted source of knowledge and education to help donors around the world do more good.
 The center’s multi-disciplinary team’s work is characterized by a focus on social impact, an approach that leverages the best available information, and a commitment to making their guidance available and actionable for a wide-range of impact-focused funders.